 Providing Lifesaving Care

-“Our 120-bed Provincial Hospital in Farah offers specialized care for the most complicated cases.
+“Our 120-bed Provincial Hospital offers specialized care for the most complicated cases.
 These are often related to maternal health, such as postpartum haemorrhage and preeclampsia.
 Most of the women we treat are referred from our health centers.
 We carry out emergency C-sections and give blood transfusions.
 We also perform surgery for those suffering from war wounds and provide them with physiotherapy after their treatment.
 Our work here is saving lives every day.”

 Community Midwife Training Program

 In a quieter wing away from the immediate urgency of the emergency ward, training rooms house a project that’s very close to our doctor’s heart.

 “The year after I graduated from Kabul Medical University, I started work with Relief International’s affiliate organization MRCA, a couple of hours drive from Kabul.
 I was shocked at how few midwives there were across the entire province,” he shares.
 “So many mothers were suffering from complications relating to pregnancy and childbirth, and there were just three midwives in the entire province of nearly 400,000 people.”

 “Two years later, we started a midwifery school and I was in charge of the training program.
 We made announcements across the province for families to enroll their daughters in the training, but nobody responded.
 We had to work hard with conservative communities and leaders to show the benefit of this training and to seek their approval to enroll women.”